Carnival cruise ship rescues 24 refugees adrift at sea off coast of Cuba, photos show

-During a trip to Honduras and Mexico, the Carnival Paradise came to the rescue of two dozen refugees from Cuba, footage shared with Nexstar’s WFLA shows.
+During a trip to Honduras and Mexico, the Carnival Paradise came to the rescue of two dozen refugees from Cuba, footage shared with KTLA sister station WFLA shows.

-Herman Bips, a passenger on the Carnival Paradise, told WFLA’s Jeff Patterson he noticed a change in speed during the trip, which was his first indication that something was up.
+Herman Bips, a passenger on the Carnival Paradise, told WFLA he noticed a change in speed during the trip, which was his first indication that something was up.

 “It was Sunday afternoon around 4 o’clock and the ship felt like it was stopping,” said Bips.